usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 ### 3.3.
 Data Messages

 The Data message contains acquired data from measurements of the environment using an antenna.
 The Data message is sent after each acquisition, i.e., after a burst of nM measurements are acquired.
+Each acquisition is preceded by a Data Message followed by nM power spectrum readings, each of length n.
 Some measurement schemes will involve an imposed pause after each acquisition.
 Each Data message is comprised of a header and a data block.
+Streaming transfers consist of a single Data message followed by a continuous stream of power arrays, each of length n.
-The header information contains the following information:
+The JSON header information contains the following:

 1. Ver = Schema/data transfer version with the major.minor.revision syntax `string`
-2. Type = Type of JSON message {“Data”} `string`
+2. Type = Type of JSON message “Data” `string`
 3. SensorID = Unique identifier of sensor `string of URL unreserved characters`
 4. SensorKey = Authentication key for the sensor `string`
 5.  t = Time [seconds since Jan 1, 1970 UTC] `long integer` in the UTC time zone.